SaiKrishna99-creator/Data-Analytics-using-AIRBNB/README.md

 # Data-Analytics-using-AIRBNB

-ABSTRACT: Our project is about performing data analytics using the Airbnb dataset.
+ABSTRACT: The project is about performing data analytics using the Airbnb dataset.
 The purpose of this project is to:

 -> Compare prices based on regions
 -> Analyze the price difference by room types.